anosatsuk124/jujutsu-summarize-hook/README.md

 ## Features

-- **Automatic Branch Creation**: Automatically create new branches before file edits
+- **Automatic New Commit Creation**: Automatically create new commits before file edits using `jj new`
 - **Automatic Commits**: Automatically commit with AI-generated summaries after file edits
 - **GitHub Copilot Integration**: Built-in support for GitHub Copilot with OAuth authentication
 - **Multi-language Support**: Support for both English and Japanese commit messages and branch names